puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 ### Putting the modules to use

-As we mentioned previously a class is a named block of Puppet code.
+As we mentioned previously, a class is a named block of Puppet code.
 The `lvmguide` class contains the definition that will configure a machine to serve the quest guide.
 In order to configure the Learning VM to serve you the Quest Guide website, we need to assign the `lvmguide` class to it, a process known as *Classification* (don't worry about the terminology at this point.
 We'll talk more about this in the Modules Quest).
 To do this we will use the Puppet Enterprise Console.

 ## The Puppet Enterprise Console